Yamli APINew!

 Yamli fully supports the following web browsers:

-• Internet Explorer 6 and 7 on Windows platforms
+• Internet Explorer 6, 7 and 8

-• Firefox 2 and 3 on Linux platforms
+• Firefox 2 and above

-• Apple Safari 3.1 and newer on Windows platforms
+• Apple Safari 3.1 and above

 HTML Elements